Madaniya Member Organisations

 Deirna for Development

-Deirna for Development is an NGO based in Der Ezzor addressing conflict gaps, supporting stability, and alleviating suffering in affected communities.
-They work by launching and coordinating community building projects including educational empowerment for children in the area, trainings for community leaders and members on the importance of social cohesion, and other awareness building activities.
+Deirna for Development is an NGO in Der Ezzor that addresses conflict gaps and supports stability.
+They launch community projects focused on educational empowerment for children, training community leaders on social cohesion, and conducting awareness activities.

 -